kasperdanielhansen/Differential-Expression-Analysis/README.md

 | Gene_2  | 98.2824885614715  | 2.15753251459839  |  0.60573737089831  | 3.56182830753658  | 0.00036828120481343  | 0.00214459983313731
 | Gene_3  | 412.438051846698  | 2.18571599360682  |  0.231625110250678  | 6.86459918229613  | 0.00000000000666782010218906   | 0.000000000218449038969323

+If you desire more detalied workflow of DESeq2, can visit https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html website.

+Best wishes.

 -------------------------------------------------------- The End --------------------------------------------------------